YomiRich/News-API/README.md

 * See various news sources
 * Select the ones they prefer
 * See the top news articles from that news source
+* See the image, description and time the news article was created

 ## Specifications
 | Behaviour | Input | Output |